Interviews

 • Highlight your commitment to professional growth

-Should you get a response from the employer, reply in the email thread showing your appreciation.
+If you get a response from the employer, reply in the email thread to show your appreciation.

 Subject line: [Job Title] interview feedback